Efficient electronic cooling above 2 K by niobium-based superconducting tunnel junctions: Introduction

-Due to the straightforward fabrication process by evaporation and thermal oxidation that produces high-quality oxide tunnel barriers, Al has been the superconductor of choice for NIS devices.
-However, the magnitude of its superconducting transition temperature ($\sim$1~K) limits the NIS device operation below $\sim$500~mK.
-Exploitation of higher critical temperature elemental superconductors~\cite{Quaranta2011CoolingNanorefrigerators, Chaudhuri2014SuperconductingJunctions, Nguyen2016CascadeJunctions} was sought to expand the temperature range of NIS elements and to eventually create scalable solid-state cooler cascades~\cite{Kemppinen2021CascadedLimits} that could bring dilution refrigerator equivalent sub-kelvin temperatures accessible without using the rare and expensive $\prescript{3}{}{\mathrm{He}}$ isotope.
-To this end, especially, Nb is an attractive material: it has a critical temperature of $\sim$9~K and most complex integrated superconducting circuits to date utilise Nb-based SIS junctions~\cite{Braginski2019SuperconductorOutlook}.
-However, the attempts to extend the NIS device temperature range with Nb have not been successful; the utilized fabrication processes introduced too high sub-gap leakage and/or too low junction transparency~\cite{Capogna1997ElectronicJunctions, Nevala2012Sub-micronNb} to permit sizeable and efficient NIS cooling.
-In contrast, in this work we report a disruptive leap in the state of the art: a modern foundry-compatible Al--AlOx--Nb tunnel junction technology yielding both transparent and low-leakage barriers for use in electron refrigerators operating above 2~K. With this technology, we demonstrate significant electron refrigeration from 2.4~K to below 1.6~K. Our work finally achieves the highly-pursued Nb-based electro-thermal element that can be utilised both in mesoscopic heat transport science and in various applications from radiation detectors to scalable solid-state refrigerators.
+Due to the straightforward fabrication process by evaporation and thermal oxidation that produces high-quality oxide tunnel barriers, Al has been the superconductor of choice for \textit{N-I-S} devices.
+However, the magnitude of its superconducting transition temperature (approximately 1~K) limits the \textit{N-I-S} device operation below approximately 500~mK.
+Exploitation of higher critical temperature elemental superconductors~\cite{Quaranta2011CoolingNanorefrigerators, Chaudhuri2014SuperconductingJunctions, Nguyen2016CascadeJunctions} was sought to expand the temperature range of \textit{N-I-S} elements and to eventually create scalable solid-state cooler cascades~\cite{Kemppinen2021CascadedLimits} that could bring dilution refrigerator equivalent sub-kelvin temperatures accessible without using the rare and expensive $\prescript{3}{}{\mathrm{He}}$ isotope.
+To this end, especially, Nb is an attractive material: it has a critical temperature of approximately 9~K and most complex integrated superconducting circuits to date utilize Nb-based \textit{S-I-S} junctions~\cite{Braginski2019SuperconductorOutlook}.
+However, the attempts to extend the \textit{N-I-S} device temperature range with Nb have not been successful; the utilized fabrication processes introduced too high subgap leakage and/or too low junction transparency~\cite{Capogna1997ElectronicJunctions, Buonomo2003, Nevala2012Sub-micronNb, Julin2016ApplicationsJunctions} to permit sizeable and efficient \textit{N-I-S} cooling.
+In contrast, in this work we report a disruptive leap in the state of the art: a modern foundry-compatible Al-AlO$_x$-Nb tunnel junction technology yielding both transparent and low-leakage barriers for use in electron refrigerators operating above 2~K. With this technology, we demonstrate significant electron refrigeration from 2.4 to below 1.6~K. Our work finally achieves the highly pursued Nb-based electrothermal element that can be utilized both in mesoscopic heat-transport science and in various applications from radiation detectors to scalable solid-state refrigerators.